alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 Whereas window content transitions are concerned with changes made to its transitioning views' visibility, shared element transitions must listen for changes made to its views' position and size on the screen.
 As a result, `ChangeBounds`, `ChangeTransform`, `ChangeClipBounds`, `ChangeImageTransform`, or some combination of each are usually good candidates to use as shared element transitions.

-**TODO: break the rest of this post up into two parts? second part is about advanced topics discussed below?**

-### Getting Started with Activity Transitions

-**TODO: end this post with a brief code snippet illustrating how to initiate an Activity/Fragment transition?**

 ### TODO list:

 * **TODO: explain the concept of "target views" as well?**